Silicon Valley Laid The Foundation For Trump—Now It Must Dismantle It

 Transparency

 Larry Page and Sergey Brin represent one well-known example verging on the cliché: Both were working at the Stanford Integrated Digital Library Project, thanks to the support of a $4.5 million grant from the National Science Foundation, while developing the technology that would become Google.
-There’s also famously Apple’s Siri, which was acquired by a research company working at the time on a $150 million government project to innovate speech recognition.
+There’s also famously Apple’s Siri, which the tech giant acquired from a research company that was working at the time on a $150 million government project to innovate speech recognition.
 There are more recent examples, too, including genetics company 23andMe, which was built upon discoveries from the Human Genome project, backed by some $2.7 billion in mostly government funds.

 But government doesn’t just play a crucial role in idea generation or R&D. Public universities educate workforces.
 Public pension funds are among the largest investors in venture capital and private equity.
 Local governments dangle millions of dollars in economic incentives to get companies to relocate inside their borders.
 New Jersey lawmakers just announced a plan that would give up to $5 billion in tax breaks to Amazon for setting up a second headquarters there.
 In fact, one little-known program, the Small Business Administration’s SBIC program, founded in 1958, provides additional capital to venture funds at absurdly low interest rates (about the cost of a residential mortgage).